jeremiah-wa/FYP/README.md

 - Preferably run notebook cell by cell.
 Some of the cells (validation, testing and recommendation generation, etc.) require extensive processing time.
 - The results will print on corresponding csv files

 The dataset used for the experiment (TripAdvisor.csv) was filtered from a SQL table (review.sql).
 I used the tripadvisor.sql to query the table and retrieve a Tripadvisor table which I then exported to csv.
-This is the dataset I used to conduct the experiments.
+The reviews.sql and tripadvisor.sql files can be found in the SQL.zip file.

 ### TripAdvisor dataset